PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Also on May 16th, Redditor Satoshi_Tajiri submitted a post titled “Toonami is Back!
 5/26/2012” to the /r/anime subreddit, in which several Redditors responded with animated reaction GIFs expressing elation and excitement.

 On Saturday, May 26, 2012, after a broadcast of The Boondocks, Toonami legitimately returned to the airwaves.
 To the tune of yet another T.O.M. returned to his 3.0 body model aboard the Absolution once again (considered as T.O.M.
 3.5).
 Toonami later received a very staggering reworking of its bumpers.
-This included a new version of T.O.M., the return of S.A.R.A. in a form similar to her original appearance, now voiced by Dana Swanson after Sally Timm became unavailable as her voice actor back onboard), with a very staggering boost in the quality of the CGI animation, thanks to advancements in Cartoon Network’s CGI-render software during the absence of the block and a stronger use of the budget.
+This included a new version of T.O.M., the return of S.A.R.A. in a form similar to her original appearance, now voiced by Dana Swanson after Sally Timm became unavailable as her voice actor.
+Further changes saw a boost in the quality of the CGI animation, thanks to advancements in Cartoon Network’s CGI-render software during the absence of the block and a stronger use of the budget.
 Respective to its original “Midnight Run,” the relaunch commenced at the same time, composed of Bleach, Deadman Wonderland, Casshern Sins, Fullmetal Alchemist: Brotherhood, Ghost in the Shell: Stand Alone Complex, and Cowboy Bebop, repeating at 3:00 A.M and ending at 6:00 A.M.
 This schedule continued to be amended as series completed their run, licensing contracts for rebroadcast ran out, and other new series took their place.
 In particular, IGPX, an anime series once funded by Toonami, was written off as a financial failure during its former years on the original block.
 Through contract negotiations, the anime was reinstated for rebroadcasts.

 Deadman Wonderland and Casshern Sins had the honor of being network premieres, generously provided by FUNimation, who struck a partnership with Toonami staff during their difficult search for new programming, which had crippled the block once before.
 FUNimation eagerly anticipated reception on their anime contributions, as evidenced by comments via Twitter on Casshern Sins: